GOOD COPY BAD COPY

 So you have landed your dream job in a charity for a cause you feel very strongly and passionately about and you are ready to go out there and make the world, or at least some part of it, a better place for everyone.
 What you need to understand is that charity organizations have a similar interpersonal dynamic and inner workings that you would find in most “conventional” jobs.
 Yes, everyone is united by a common goal and the desire to help others however this does not mean that you can behave any way you want to and just pull your weight work wise.
 Most will agree that getting the job is the hardest part however you do need to make a good impression and get along with your new colleagues to make your time, and the time of everyone around you, less stressful and more productive.Here are a few things you should avoid at your new job:

 Nowadays a lot of companies and organizations have flexible working hours so this might not be a big deal but just to be on the safe side make sure you are on time, at least until you get to know the company culture about office hours.
+Are you looking for a website that writes essays?
 For those first few trips, it is recommendable to leave your house a little bit earlier than objectively required to avoid any possible obstacles like if you miss a train station or get stuck in a traffic jam.
 Arriving early gets you a bit of extra free time to get to know the new place or socialize with your new colleagues.

 Learn as much as you can about your new role and try to remedy any gaps in knowledge that your new position may require.
-For example, if you are bad at making PowerPoint presentations and you know you will be making a lot of them make an effort educate yourself, see how it`s done, there are sites like WritersDepartment that make them professionally.
 Learn as much as you can and get all the help you can!

 Assume that everyone around you is super busy because that is most probably true so when someone offers their time and energy to you don`t pass up the opportunity.
 Every place is unique and even if there are similarities with your old job it is certainly not the same, even if you are an expert in the area for which you were brought in you will need some time and help to get you up to speed.
 If you are an inexperienced newcomer, then you will need all the help you can get!